Normal (geometry)

+Multiplying a normal vector by -1 results in the opposite vector, which may be used for indicating sides (e.g., interior or exterior) or orientation (e.g., clockwise vs. counterclockwise, right handed vs. left handed).

-In three dimensions, a surface normal, or simply normal, to a surface at point P is a vector perpendicular to the tangent plane of the surface at P. The word "normal" is also used as an adjective: a line normal to a plane, the normal component of a force, the normal vector, etc. The concept of normality generalizes to orthogonality (right angles).
+In three-dimensional space, a surface normal, or simply normal, to a surface at point P is a vector perpendicular to the tangent plane of the surface at P. The vector field of normal directions to a surface is known as Gauss map.
+The word "normal" is also used as an adjective: a line normal to a plane, the normal component of a force, etc. The concept of normality generalizes to orthogonality (right angles).